cisagov/cool-system/README.md

 Welcome to the CISA's Cloud Optimized Operations Lab (COOL).

 The COOL provides ephemeral environments for performing cybersecurity assessments.
-Each assessment is isolated from other assessments and is accessed via a browser-based remote desktop after authenticating into the COOL VPN via multi-factor authentication.
+The assessment environments are isolated from each other and are accessed via a browser-based remote desktop after authenticating into the COOL VPN via multi-factor authentication.
-After an assessment is complete, all data is archived for future use and the assessment environment is destroyed.
+After an assessment is complete, all relevant data is archived for future use and the assessment environment is destroyed.

 ## Wiki documentation ##